lewis-sqa/NEPs/specs/Standards/Wallets.md

 1. Create pairing and session (with no `FunctionCall` access to accounts).
 2. Call `near_connect` to gain access to one or more accounts (via `FunctionCall` access keys).
 This will update the session `accounts` state.
-3. Store KeyPair(s) locally to enable signing without WalletConnect for gas-only `FunctionCall` Actions.
+3. Store key pair(s) locally to enable signing without WalletConnect for gas-only `FunctionCall` Actions.

 **Transaction signing (gas-only `FunctionCall`)**

 1. Determine permissions required for transaction(s).
-2. Retrieve KeyPair(s) locally for account id(s).
+2. Retrieve key pair(s) locally for account id(s).
 3. Sign and send transaction(s) within the dApp (no need to use WalletConnect session).

 **Transaction signing (elevated permission)**